NICHD-BSPC/httools_py/docs/source/index.rst

 current tools and packages versions are giving the expected results.
 This needs to be done only once after installation.

-Note: if you are running on Biowulf, run this in an interactive session.

 ::

    bash test_snakemake.sh